 Think about the work, time, energy and effort that you put into a paper.
 When using someone else's work, think about the same thing.
 Now, would you want credit if someone else used your words or work?
 Yes, citing your sources prevents failing a paper, a class or being expelled.
 But there is more to it than simply not failing.
 As you have read above, there are many reasons for citing sources.
 No matter what profession you are entering, you want to be thought of as reputable, professional and honorable.
 Making ethical choices in your writing goes a long way to establishing your reputation in your scholastic and professional world.

 This is a short video from Penn State's Rock Ethics Institute:

 Give these a try.

-This quirky little video from Penn State's Rock Ethics Institute talks about Self-Plagiarism:
+This funky little video from Penn State's Rock Ethics Institute talks about Self-Plagiarism:

 This is a great video that explains why you should cite; the differences between quoting, paraphrasing and summarizing; what in-text citations are; what the difference is between works cited and reference pages; the difference between a quote and a block quote; and so much more.
 It is highly informative and a little corny.
 Enjoy!